A first generation American fighting for hardworking Texans

 A trailblazer with an opportunity to flip a seat

-Gina is challenging incumbent Congressman Will Hurd, a vulnerable second-term incumbent who has prioritized his party’s extreme agenda over the interests of the working families he was elected to serve.
-Our path to taking back the House runs right through this district, where Hillary Clinton bested Donald Trump by more than three points in 2016.
+Gina is challenging incumbent Congressman Will Hurd, a vulnerable incumbent who has prioritized his party’s extreme agenda over the interests of the working families he was elected to serve.
+Hillary Clinton bested Donald Trump by more than three points here in 2016, and we have the opportunity to help her flip this seat and strengthen our House majority.
 “I know his voting record,” Gina has said of Hurd, “and I know his voting record would affect families like mine growing up.”
-She has what it takes to hold him accountable to the Texans whose health care he has jeopardized and whose families he has voted to tear apart.
+She has what it takes to hold him accountable to the Texans whose health care he has jeopardized and the DREAMers whose families he has voted to tear apart.
 Gina is a trailblazer, and she’s proud to be a candidate who is “openly gay, openly first generation, openly veteran, openly Asian-American, openly everything,” she has said.
 “Right now is not the time to be closeted or be ashamed of who you are or who you love.”
 When elected, she will fight for an inclusive Texas with opportunity for all.
 Let’s show her the full support of the EMILY’s List community and help this champion for hardworking Texas flip a seat from red to blue.